 Embarking on training to become a QP is a major undertaking in terms of time, commitment and cost.
 You will only do it once, so make sure you do it right – come to us!
-To talk to us about whether this is the right course for you, if you meet the eligibility requirements or anything else, please contact our team.
+We can talk you through whether this is the right program for you, if you meet the eligibility requirements or anything else you'd like to know.

 Our pharmaceutical Qualified Person (QP) training program provides MSc-level training with an industrial perspective that not only exceeds the requirements of the UK QP Study Guide, but also provides a context to help decision-making and help you survive as a QP.
 We provide both technical and non-technical skills training, such as problem solving, rapid learning techniques/mind mapping and conflict management training.

 We develop individuals to be confident, knowledgeable decision-makers.
 Our personal tutors are always contactable and provide honest feedback on whether QP training is right for you.
 NSF’s QP training also provides you with: